Video recognition requires intensive processing by your computer. The minimum requirements for a single camera at QVGA are:

 - An internet connection for software download, updates, and activation.

-Sighthound Video 6 requires a CPU with SSE 4.1& 4.2 support, without it, detected objects will be classified as "unknown".
+Sighthound Video 6 and later requires a CPU with SSE 4.1& 4.2 support, without it, detected objects will be classified as "unknown".
 If your CPU does not support SSE 4.1 & 4.2, you can run Sighthound Video 5 and below.

 How many cameras can I run?